 |Grade Appeal||Grades may be changed only by instructors.
 An instructor who wishes to change a grade should submit a Change of Grade Form to the Dean of the division.
 The Dean will forward the change to the Registrar for correcting the student’s record.
 Grades may only be changed up to 1 year after original grade has been posted.
 All grade changes must be made within one calendar year following the end of that course for which the grade was recorded.
 No grade changes will be approved after that period.
 All grade changes will be made on the official change-of-grade form.|

 |Academic Integrity||Academic Dishonesty will be processed under the Student Code of Conduct.|

 |American with Disabilities Act||Please see the Disability Services Grievance Procedures.|

 |Sexual Misconduct and Gender-based Discrimination||Please see Title IX & Mott Community College|

 |Equal Education Opportunity and Non-Discrimination||Please see the MCC Non-Discrimination Statement|

 |Please see Family Educational Rights & Privacy Act or US Department of Education, Family Policy Compliance Office|

-Note: MCC sign-in credentials required to view and download these documents.
+Note: MCC sign-in credentials required to view and download documents as indicated with this icon:

 |Sexual Harassment:||Please see Board Policy 5201 - Sexual Harassment.
 Complaints can be filed with Human Resources using the login required Sexual and Other Unlawful Harassment Claims Form.|